Managed IT Services Partners

 If you have an OCIO-managed device (your usual device or loaner equipment), you can do the majority of your job with just your normal internet connection.
 Access to Office 365 (e.g. Outlook, Teams, Skype, OneDrive), BuckeyeBox and Zoom are all available by simply logging in to your computer and connecting to the internet.
 You can also access files on your local computer (e.g. C: drive, My Documents).

 Remotely Accessing Your Files

 A few items need a more secure connection.
 If you need access to the K: drive (file share) or certain internal applications, you will need to use a VPN or remote access portal depending on the equipment you have access to.
 You do not need to use VPN or the remote access portal to access files on BuckeyeBox and OneDrive, just an internet connection.
-If you don’t need to VPN, please don’t.
-This will free up access for people who do need it.

 Using VPN on an OCIO-Managed Laptop